Average Cost of Living in Abilene

 Considering a move to Abilene?
-Cost data for cost of living lands right near the national average — within a few percentage points of what most Americans pay.
+Cost data for cost of living is more affordable than average, coming in about 14% below the national figure.
 That's worth knowing whether you're relocating from a coastal metro or a smaller market.
 This TX smaller city offers big houses, bigger trucks, and a cost of living that leaves room for weekend road trips and backyard cookouts.
 The specifics below will help you budget accurately.

-Abilene's southern location means humidity, hurricanes, and the occasional ice storm create a unique set of cost pressures that keep expenses elevated year-round.
+Abilene's southern location means heat, humidity, heavy rain, and storm seasons create maintenance pressure that keeps cooling, drainage, and exterior upkeep costs elevated.
 The housing picture is equally important: one of America's more affordable housing markets, where homeownership is within reach for most working families.
 When it comes to cost of living, the local workforce reflects a more relaxed labor market where businesses compete on price as much as reputation.
 This is a city where locals know the best deals and newcomers pay the "I just moved here" premium.

 What Matters Most